 Talent professionals have to make data-driven decisions on a compensation philosophy and process, which reduces the effects of unconscious bias in base-salary (and even more when we ban salary history asks), negotiation, raise and promotion decisions.
 Salary transparency is an essential part of a holistic diversity, equity and inclusion program and a piece of the employee engagement puzzle, whether it’s legally mandated or not.

 The impact of a well-defined and equitable compensation philosophy is tangible inside and outside of the organization:

 - Openness cultivates a sense of fairness and an environment where employees are more likely to trust their leaders, driving commitment and the motivation to do their best work.

-- Helping to ensure equal pay for women and people of color would reduce poverty for working women by more than 40 percent and increase earning power for people of color to help alleviate generational wealth disparities.
+- Research shows that initiatives that improve salary transparency are likely to help equalize opportunities, and helping to ensure equal pay for women and people of color would reduce poverty for working women by more than 40 percent and increase earning power for people of color to help alleviate generational wealth disparities.

-At Brilliant Ink, we practice partial salary transparency – all employees are made aware of the salary bands for each role across the company.
+At Brilliant Ink, we practice partial salary transparency – all employees are made aware of the salary bands for each role across the company, and compensation ranges are included in all full-time job postings.
 This awareness includes information on how decisions are made, which contributes to a culture of openness and trust.
 There is a neutral attitude about salary conversations between colleagues, giving everyone the freedom to discuss or not discuss their salary based on their level of comfort.